simonw/llm/docs/other-models.md

   model_name: orca-mini-3b.ggmlv3
   api_base: "http://localhost:8080"
 ```

+The location of this file is [system dependent](https://llm.datasette.io/en/stable/setup.html#setting-a-custom-directory-location).

 If the `api_base` is set, the existing configured `openai` API key will not be sent by default.

 You can set `api_key_name` to the name of a key stored using the {ref}`api-keys` feature.